scaperoth/apartmentsearch/README.md

 - ```ADMIN_USER_PASS``` (longer than 6 characters)
 - ```APARTMENTSEARCH_DATABASE_PASSWORD``` (optional - only for production environment)
 # Install
+From a terminal or command line, go to the root of the apartmentsearch project and run these commands:
 - ```bundle install``` (this may take a minute)
 - ```bundle exec rake db:create```
 - ```bundle exec rake db:migrate```